samitugal/WarehouseManagerAI/README.md

    pip install -r requirements.txt
    ```

-4. **Set up PostgreSQL:**
+4. **Set up PostgreSQL using Docker:**
+   - Ensure Docker is installed and running on your system.
-   - Install PostgreSQL and create a new database.
+   - Use the provided `docker-compose.yaml` file to set up the PostgreSQL database with a sample Northwind database.
+   - Run the following command to start the services:
+     ```bash
+     docker-compose up -d
+     ```
-   - Update the database connection settings in the project configuration file.
+   - The database connection settings in the project configuration file should be updated to match those specified in the `docker-compose.yaml` file.

 5. **Set up Pinecone:**
    - Sign up for Pinecone and obtain the API key.